 - the check register, monthly general ledger, and delinquent assessment receivable reports.

-Missed Meetings.
-Some association boards only meet quarterly or miss monthly meetings because of holidays or other reasons, thereby making it difficult to meet the statutory requirement to review financial records monthly.
-Fortunately, Civil Code §5501 allows the review requirements to be met when:
+Review Between Meetings.
+Some association boards only meet quarterly or miss monthly meetings because of holidays or for other reasons finances need to be reviewed between meetings, making it difficult to meet the statutory requirement to review financial records monthly.
+Fortunately, Civil Code § 5501 allows the review requirements to be met when:

 - Every member of the board reviews the monthly documents and statements (described above) independent of a board meeting and then ratifies the review at a subsequent board meeting, or